Nine Emperor Gods

 Figure 21.
 Getai performances at the stage to keep devotees entertained.

 Figure 22.
-Shows the head priest and his appointed followers performing rituals on the sedan chairs before carrying them to Punggol pier for the receiving ceremony.
+Shows the head priest and his appointed followers performing rituals on the sedan chairs before carrying them to Pulau Punggol Timor for the receiving ceremony.

-The head priest would chant and encircle the sedans first, followed by his appointed follower with burning pot and incense paper; circling the sedan chairs with the smoke from the burning sandal wood in the pot.
+The head priest would chant and encircle the sedans first, followed by his appointed follower with pot of burning sandalwood and incense paper; circling the sedan chairs with the smoke from the pot.
 This ritual is similar to the earlier ritual performed on the bamboo pole.

 Figure 23.
 Shows the arrival of a yellow Porsche, with the car plate no. 999, representing longevity.

-This Porsche is also used to chauffeur the Nine Emperor Gods tablet to the pier for its receiving ceremony.
+This Porsche is also used to chauffeur a sponsor of the temple carrying the Nine Emperor Gods tablet to the pier for the receiving ceremony.

 Figure 24.
 This shows temple participants patiently waiting for their turn to board the lorry and their respective buses so as to make their way to the pier; for the receiving at Pulau Punggol Timor pier for the receiving ceremony.